gcrockenberg/MelloGee/README.md

 - Navigate to your static web app.

 **That's it so far**
 : Container Apps Environment is external.
-Container Apps restrict access via IP only granting access to APIM.
-The containers have curl installed for quick API checks but you can toggle Ingress to allow public access.
-The APIs "talk" to each other and to Azure Key Vault.
+Container Apps ingress is limited to APIM and internal container services.
+The containers have curl installed for quick API checks but you can change ingress to allow public access.
+EventBus and GRPC enable inter-service communication.
 APIM connects to the Container Apps as Backend Services.
+APIM implements CORS.

 ### TO DO
-- Implement semantic-release versioning for modules, update CDN cache strategy which is currently turned off for dev
+- Implement semantic-release versioning for modules
 - Better micro-services, front-ends, Event Bus, aggregation, and SignalR
 - Script initial Docker image build and push
+- Script AAD-B2C environment provisioning

 [^1]: The Azure Container Apps Managed Environment creates an additional Resource Group for Kubernetes that it controls